SNasser97/coding-challenge-6/README.md

 	from number types. i.e. [1, "2", "3", 2] should return [[1,2], ["2", "3"]]

 ### Question 2
-..* Write a javascript function that takes an array of numbers and a target number.
+ Write a javascript function that takes an array of numbers and a target number

 	The function should find two different numbers in the array that, when added together, give the target number.